tablelandnetwork/rigs/research/eip-draft_token_reputation.md

 ## Reference Implementation

-Provided is a simple example how token reputation might be implemented with a very minimal `stake()` and `unstake()` implementation that simply emits a `Stake` or `Unstake` event after a token ownership check:
+Provided is a simple example of how token reputation might be implemented with a very minimal `stake()` and `unstake()` implementation.
+These methods check token ownership and the current staking status, using a simple `_status` mapping, before emitting a `Stake` or `Unstake` event.
+Namely, it prevents staking if a token is currently staked _or_ prevents unstaking if a token currently unstaked.

 ```solidity
 // SPDX-License-Identifier: Unlicense